jainal09/team-wave-assignment/README.md

 ## Extras
 - If you open the file GLOBALS.py you can see the customization that can be applied to this project.
-With just changing parameters there one can simply change how the stackoverflow API returns request.
+With just changing parameters there, one can simply change how the stackoverflow API returns request.
-Also, due to this modularity in coding one can simply change different parameters such as redis host or rate limiting criteria without changing the main business logic of the project/
+Also, due to this modularity in coding one can simply change different parameters such as redis host, rate limiting criteria, pagination per page count etc without changing the main business logic of the project/
 - In extras I would like to point you to the extra efforts put by mine in containerizing the project for easy usage.